trullock/Boundarizr/README.md

 * The element does not have an implicit or `auto` width value.
 * The element has an explicit overflow value (`scroll`, `auto` or `hidden`).
 * The element is not a descendant of a `<table>` element.
+* The element is not set to display `inline` or `inline-block`.

 Boundarizr makes use of `window.getMatchedCSSRules()` to determine what was applied to the elements in the DOM.
-As such, and in given that the rules for layout boundaries are implementation-specific, you should assume this will only work for Chrome.
+As such, and in given that the rules for layout boundaries are implementation-specific, you should assume this will _only work for Chrome_.

 ## Usage